bg-chun/in-place-pod-vertical-scaling/README.md

 # Background
-## What this feature actually does
+## What this feature actually does?
 There was no mechanism to update container's resource req/limit in place without re-deploying pod.
 Since resizing resource req/limit means change limit of pod and container's cgroup.
-Seems the fundermantal idea behind this feature is to provide way to resize pod and container's cgroup if it is possible on the node where target pod/container has been bound.
+The fundermantal idea behind this feature is to provide way to resize pod and container's cgroup if it is possible on the node where target pod/container has been bound.

 ## What is vertical scaling?
 - TBD